Sugar has a split personality.

 Notice I didn’t say 2 cups of syrup.
 What happened to the “missing” half cup?
 Well, if you were paying attention in high school chemistry, you’ll recall that as sugar dissolves, its molecules start to occupy some of the previously empty spaces between the water’s molecules.
+(Or maybe I wasn't paying attention and it's the other way around!
+See comment from August 7, 2013.)
 So the sugar solution you end up with is more dense than water alone would be, but not that much greater in volume.

 The Easiest Way to Make Simple Syrup

 I like to keep Simple Syrup in a squeeze bottle, which makes it easy to dispense.
 So I make my syrup right in the bottle.
 And I don’t measure anything.

 I fill the bottle about ¾ full of sugar (to counteract that molecule thing), then top it up with hot water (which I heat in an electric kettle).

 Then I stir with a long-handled spoon or chopstick.
 Sometimes I cap the container and shake.
 You’ll find as the sugar dissolves that you’ll need to add more water (molecules again).
 When the liquid is clear and I don’t see any sugar crystals, I know the sugar is completely dissolved and the syrup is “finished.”

 This is really all you need to know.
 But you probably have some questions.
 Luckily, I have a few answers.